Why DBT Helps You Understand Your Emotions

 - How did you express the emotion outwardly?
 (Facial expressions, tone, behavior)

-- What purpose did the emotion serve?
+- And ask yourself: what purpose did the emotion serve?

 By breaking emotions down like this, DBT helps you untangle what’s happening internally so you can make informed choices instead of reacting impulsively.